6 Ways to Increase Interactivity in Your Marketing Emails and Boost Click-Through-Rates

 The #1 reason a customer leaves a company is because they feel the company doesn’t care about them.
 Clearly, if you want them to stay then you must be considerate of what they want to know and accordingly personalize their experience.

-Do they want a loan to buy a house?
+Do they want a loan?

 Do they need help in finding glasses that suit their face type?